immortalitous/winfake/README.md

 # winfake
-Fake Windows login screen including a bluescreen simulation.
+Fake Windows login screen including a blue screen simulation.

 ## Preamble

+### Disclaimer
+Winfake is for educational purposes only, intended to show security flaws that are coming with Windows.
+This tool comes without any warranty.

+**You may not use this software for illegal or unethical purposes.
+This includes activities which give rise to criminal or civil liability.**

+**Under no event shall the licensor be responsible for any activities, or misdeeds, by the licensee.**

 ## Content
 1. [Features](#1-features)